Acupressure Level One Course Scheduled for May, 2017*

 Acupressure DVD and Point Book on the Way!

-Diana’s new instructional DVD and 100-page Point Book are in production with a planned release date of late fall 2016.
+Diana’s new instructional DVD and 100-page Point Book are in production with a planned release date of summer, 2017.
 In the comprehensive DVD, Diana teaches horse owners how to do equine acupressure.
 She clearly explains each step of her methods in a studio setting, then moves to the barn to demonstrate how to find and work on seven acupressure points on King, a lovely grey quarter horse gelding.
 As shown in the photo, King’s deep relaxation in response to the points shows their influence.

 Diana has also written a Point Book that provides photos and detailed information on the uses of the seven acupressure points shown in the DVD program.
 The 100-page book is printed in a spiral-bound format that’s perfect for use in the barn.